Skip to content

 Where to place: Save-the-date cards and invitations.
 The wedding website QR and RSVP QR can be the same code if your website has an RSVP section.

-3. Photo Sharing (Replaces the Hashtag)
+3. Photo Sharing (full guide) (Replaces the Hashtag)

 Link to: A shared Google Photos album (free, unlimited storage for compressed photos), Dropbox folder, or a dedicated photo upload service.